wso2-extensions/esb-connector-workday/docs/workingWithAcademicFoundationInWorkday.md

 ```

 **Properties**
-* workdayGetMaintainedAcademicPeriodsRecords: One or more records that needs to be added.
+* workdayGetMaintainedAcademicPeriodsRecords: One or more records that needs to be added for example "academicPeriodId".

 **Sample request**